awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 # TensorFlow in Amazon SageMaker

-This workshop demonstrates various aspects of TensorFlow usage in Amazon SageMaker.
-We'll examine how TensorFlow can be applied in Amazon SageMaker to a natural language processing use case, a structured data use case, and a computer vision use case.
+This workshop demonstrates various aspects of how to work with custom TensorFlow models in Amazon SageMaker.
+We'll examine how TensorFlow can be applied in  SageMaker to a natural language processing use case, a structured data use case, and a computer vision use case.

-Here are some of the key features of Amazon SageMaker relevant to TensorFlow demonstrated in this workshop:
+Here are some of the key features of SageMaker demonstrated in this workshop:

+- **Data Processing**
+  - **SageMaker Processing** for data preprocessing tasks within SageMaker.

+- **Prototyping and Working with Code**
-- **Script Mode**, which enables you to use your own model definitions and training scripts similar to those outside Amazon SageMaker, with prebuilt TensorFlow containers.
+  - **Script Mode**, which enables you to use your own custom model definitions and training scripts similar to those outside Amazon SageMaker, with prebuilt TensorFlow containers.
   - **Git integration** for Script Mode, which allows you to specify a training script in a Git repository so your code is version controlled and you don't have to download code locally.
   - **Local Mode Training** for rapid prototyping and to confirm your code is working before moving on to full scale model training.
-- **Local Mode Endpoints** to test your models and SageMaker inference code before deploying to production in SageMaker hosted endpoints.
+  - **Local Mode Endpoints** to test your models and inference code before deploying with TensorFlow Serving in SageMaker hosted endpoints for production.

+- ** Training and Tuning Models**
   - **Hosted Training** for large scale model training.
   - **Distributed Training with TensorFlow's native MirroredStrategy** to perform training with multiple GPUs on a single instance.
   - **Distributed Training with Parameter Servers** to perform large scale model training on multiple instances.
   - **Distributed Training with Horovod** as an alternative to perform large scale model training using the Ring-AllReduce paradigm on multiple instances.
-- **Automatic Model Tuning** to find the best model using automation.
+  - **Automatic Model Tuning** to find the best model hyperparameters using automation.

-- **Test a model checkpoint locally** after retrieving it from SageMaker/S3 (as an alternative to Local Mode Endpoints).
+- ** Inference **
-- **Hosted Endpoints** for real time predictions.
+  - **Hosted Endpoints** for real time predictions with TensorFlow Serving.
   - **Batch Transform Jobs** for asynchronous, large scale batch inference.
   - **Elastic Inference** for lower-cost GPU acceleration for real time inference.
   - **Inference Pre/Post-Processing Scripts** to transform data before sending it to the SageMaker TensorFlow Serving container for inference.

+- ** Workflow Automation **
+  - **AWS Step Functions Data Science SDK** for creating an automated pipeline from model training through deployment outside of notebooks.

 ## Modules